hpc/pavilion2/docs/plugins/result_parsers.md

 This page is an overview of result parser plugins and how to write them.

+Result parsers can determine if a benchmark passed or failed as well as collect data.

 ## Writing Result Parser Plugins

 Like all [Pavilion plugins](basics.md), a result parser in Pavilion is made up of